 It is an authentic blade with that, I mean.
 It is made without power tools so that you will see human errors.
-The blade has a lot of scratches indents, and the choil has some thick spots.
+The blade has a lot of scratches and indents, and the choil has some thick spots.
 It is very rough, which is communicated by the seller.
 If you expect a flawless knife, then this knife is not recommended.

 Final Conclusion and my Recommendation

 If you are looking for an authentic handmade Chinese knife from the Sichuan province, this is a knife you can consider.
 It is entirely handmade without modernized tools, and you will see imperfections in every single knife, and no knife will have the same specifications.
-It is a knife that lacks many aspects if you compare it to the modernized knife manufacturers and bladesmiths.
-It brings you back when it was impossible to make an exact copy of a mug made from glass.
+It is a knife that lacks many aspects if you compare it to modernized knife manufacturers and bladesmiths.
+It brings you back to when it was impossible to make an exact copy of a mug made from glass.

 N O T E S: